MuertoGB/SMCFT/COMPATIBILITY.md

 ## Compatibility Information

 This information is still a work in progress, I only have so many machines at my disposal to verify board-ids and perform a test flash.
-If a model is marked as verified, this means it was successfully flashed with SMCTool.
+If a model is marked as verified, this means it was successfully flashed with SMCFT.
 If a model is not in the below list, it isn't currently supported.

 If you'd like to verify a successful SMC flash, please [open an issue](https://github.com/MuertoGB/SMCFT/issues).
 Please include the following information: